-If the student (or their parent or guardian) or employee is not satisfied with the grievance process determination, he or she may appeal it to the Office for Civil Rights.
-However, use of this internal complaint procedure is not a prerequisite to the pursuit of other remedies.
+If the Student (or their legal guardian or guardian) or employee is not satisfied with the grievance process determination, he or she may appeal it to the Office for Civil Rights.
+However, use of this internal complaint procedure is not a prerequisite to the pursuit of STUDENT HANDBOOK 2024-25 GREATER CINCINNATI EDITION 35 other remedies.

-A student (or their parent or guardian) or employee who believes there is a basis for a grievance related to Title IX may file a written complaint with the Office for Civil Rights, U.S. Department of Education, 600 Superior Avenue East, Suite 750, Cleveland, Ohio 44114-2611.
+A Student (or their legal guardian) or employee who believes there is a basis for a grievance related to Title IX may file a written complaint with the Office for Civil Rights, U.S. Department of Education, 600 Superior Avenue East, Suite 750, Cleveland, Ohio 44114-2611.
 Any such written complaint must be filed within one hundred eighty (180) days from the date of the alleged discrimination, or, if this grievance procedure is utilized, within sixty (60) days after the last act of the grievance process.